SandipanIO/frontend-mentor-projects/advice-generator-app/README.md

 ## Overview

-The Advice generator app has been built using HTML and Tailwind CSS.
+The Advice generator app has been built using HTML, Tailwind CSS, and JavaScript.
+It uses the Advice Slip API to generate a new piece of advice when the dice icon is clicked.

 ## Screenshot